dictation-toolbox/Caster/docs/readthedocs/Examples/rules/Dragonfly_Rules.md

 grammar.load()
 ```

 Done.
-Name this file `_example1.py`, put it in your Natlink `User Directory` folder (configurable in the Natlink configuration GUI `start_configurenatlink.py`) and reboot Dragon.
+Name this file `_example1.py`, put it in your My documents Caster folder.
+If the speech engine is already started  say `reboot Caster`.
 When you do, saying "some words I speak" will trigger the first command, causing the keys A, B, C to be pressed.
 Same for the second command.
 (It is a Text action rather than a Key action, but in the example the effects are similar.)

 ## Using Extras